saylordotorg/course_hist242/Unit06.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Japanese Colonial Rule in Taiwan and Korea** <span id="6"></span>
 *Japan acquired its first colony, Taiwan, in 1895, and its second,